Lokua/number-box/README.md

 ### Additional Input Props

-You can supply any props to the underlying input, but certain handlers cannot be overriden in order for `NumberBox` to work correctly,
+NumberBox will pass virtually all props on to the underlying `HTMLInputElement`, however certain handlers cannot be overriden in order for `NumberBox` to work correctly, including:
-including:

 * `onBlur`
 * `onMouseMove`